multinettt/ARC-9_BOCW/README.md

 ## Personalization:

 Personalization by means of camo is currently available on the DMR14.
 You can grab some cold war camos from these two links below if you'd like.
-They will be published to the workshop when this project is done.
+They will be published to the workshop soon.

 [Multiplayer Camo Pack](https://drive.google.com/file/d/1kIQ_FBIrPxHiLvj5anPex2r8ETsjOIiy/view?usp=sharing)